aneasystone/github-trending/README.md

 ## Python

+* 【2024-08-10】[heshengtao / comfyui_LLM_party](https://github.com/heshengtao/comfyui_LLM_party) - Dify in comfyui is compatible with Omost,ChatTTS,access to Feishu,discord,and adapts to all models with similar openai interfaces, such as ollama, qwen, GLM, deepseek, moonshot,doubao.
+Adapted to local models such as llama/qwen/GLM,Linkage neo4j KG，Implemented the function of graphRAG.Supports a variety of RAG.
 * 【2024-08-09】[pytorch / rl](https://github.com/pytorch/rl) - A modular, primitive-first, python-first PyTorch library for Reinforcement Learning.
 * 【2024-08-05】[McGill-NLP / llm2vec](https://github.com/McGill-NLP/llm2vec) - Code for 'LLM2Vec: Large Language Models Are Secretly Powerful Text Encoders'
 * 【2024-08-04】[InternLM / lagent](https://github.com/InternLM/lagent) - A lightweight framework for building LLM-based agents